abayomipopoola/abayomipopoola/src/content/blog/thinking-in-systems/index.md

 The charts above are called behaviour over time graphs.
 They provide clues to the kind of systemic processes that may be at work.
 A rapidly rising or falling graph, for example, indicates a reinforcing process, whereas an oscillating graph suggests what's called a balancing process.

-behaviour-over-time graphs plot the changes in a stock or flow over time, revealing patterns, trends, or oscillations in the system's behaviour.
+Behaviour-over-time graphs plot the changes in a stock or flow over time, revealing patterns, trends, or oscillations in the system's behaviour.
 These graphs can help identify the presence and effects of feedback loops within a system, as they make it easier to visualize the relationships between variables and how they change over time.

 ### Systems Limiting Factors